kenechukwuJosiah/nodejs-k8s-microservice/README.md

 ## Overview

 This project is a Node.js-based microservice architecture deployed on Kubernetes using helm, nodejs and docker.
-It consists of multiple services, each handling different aspects of the application.

 ## Architecture